Koh Yao Noi

 All perfect for a I-only-want-to-lay-at-the-beach-and-do-nothing-vacation.

-Which is exactly what we did … we stayed at the resort for a week, and we had, well, let’s just say a very well regulated daily routine.
+This is exactly what we did … we stayed at the resort for a week, and we had, well, let’s just say a very well-regulated daily routine.

 This is What our day looked like:

 Sleeping in, having breakfast, reading a book at the beach, swimming, dozing, swimming, drinking fruit shakes, reading, getting ready for dinner, eating dinner, and sleeping.

 We usually love to explore an area and discover new things, but this week we did not do anything.
 This is why we can’t actually say more about the island.

 The only thing that we had on our wish list was to see a hornbill.
 On the day of our arrival, after we checked in, we went to the balcony and immediately saw two hornbills.
 So we had nothing left to do on our list and our “expedition” at the resort was finished even before it started.

 Short fact: a small fee is required if you want to go to the island, which is located in a nature reserve.
 At the time it was about 300 baht per person, which is about 8 euros, or about 9 US Dollars.

 The scenery there was impressive.
 Islands that rise out of the water are covered with vegetation as only nature can create.
 A turquoise-blue shimmering sea and the salt air on our skin alone made the boat trip unforgettable.

 It was nice, this change from our daily routine, and still very leisurely.
 We really enjoyed the day and soaked in every moment.
 Even if there were a lot of tourists on this little island …